-Startup founders are increasingly curious about the Y Combinator program and with such an impressive reputation, it’s easy to understand why.
-For instance, AirBnB, Stripe and Dropbox are just three of thousands of startups that have thrived beyond expectations through this process.
+Startup founders are increasingly curious about the Y Combinator program.Given that it has such an impressive reputation, it’s easy to understand why.
+For instance, Airbnb, Stripe and Dropbox are just three among thousands of startups that have thrived beyond expectations through this process.

 But what is Y Combinator exactly?